12 Brain-Building Food Rules

 Monitor eating habits.

 People with ADHD are at greater risk for developing an eating problem than the general public.
 That’s because people with ADHD often turn to food as a source of stimulating conflict.
 They do battle with food, and find it engrossing.
 Remember, people with ADHD are always on the lookout for focus, even if it is obtained in negative ways.
-As unpleasant as bingeing and purging can be, the bulimic cycle is one way to focus.
-The same goes for anorexia, which takes on a life of its own.
+As unpleasant as bingeing and purging can be, the unhealthy cycle of an eating disorder is one way to focus.

 Change Your Oil